Skip to content

 Page mechanics

-How this live page works.
+How the live page works.

 This page is meant to be inspectable.
 The panels below show the gate, the inputs, the scorecard, and why the current status is yellow: wait.